AbhinavGupta-de/AbhinavGupta-de/README.md

 - 👋 Hi, I’m Abhinav Gupta
 - 👀 I’m interested in Front End development
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Project
+- 💞️ I’m currently on a break for some years from programming
 - 📫 How to reach me abhinav.gupta@outlook.de

 <!---